chauff/cse1500-web-transcripts/README.md

 - **Recommended readings**: these may be tweets, blog posts or book chapters that help you understand some of the introduced concepts better; again, do not attempt to read all of the materials.
 - **Relevant scientific publications**: we are often asked why this kind of course is part of the computer science curriculum.
 Isn't this "just" programming?
 To showcase how web technologies are researched, we here list a number of scientific publications that contribute to our understanding of (the use of) web technologies.

-*If you are interested in knowing what other universities teach in terms of web technologies, take a look at [this list of university courses on web technology courses](university-web-tech-courses.md).*
+*If you are interested in knowing what other universities teach in terms of web technologies, take a look at [this list of courses with a web focus](university-web-tech-courses.md).*

 ## Web lectures